thervieu/libft/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)

 This is my libft project from the 42 cursus.
-Done on macos. if you need help, feel free to message me via slack or the school discord: thervieu@student.42.fr
+Done on macos. if you need help, feel free to message me via slack or the school discord :)